Our staff will respond to your query promptly and provide detailed information to your questions.

 Our dog sledding venue is located in a peaceful wilderness, combining pine forests, open tundra and high mountains.
 Before the tour begins you'll meet the dogs, help prepare the sleds and be briefed on safety.
 Lunch will be served en route, outdoors over an open fire under the impressive and dramatic mountain scenery truly unique to Northern Norway.

 Today, access the high mountain terrain via snowmobile.
-Once on the mountain plateau you will experience ice fishing on the frozen lakes for mountain trout and visit spectacular view points over the Lyngen Alps.
+Once on the mountain plateau you will visit spectacular view points over the Lyngen Alps.
 During this activity you are passengers during the snowmobile transport to the high mountain plateau.

-Day 4 - 31 Dec: Sea Safari and New Years Eve
+Day 4 - Sea Safari visiting ice caves and watching sea eagles

 Norwegian culture is spilt equally between the land and the sea, and on board the Spirit of Lyngen boat you will experience a wide diversity of fjord life.
 The journey begins with dolphin spotting along the nature reserve at Spåkenes en route to visit the historic stockfish drying process on the island of Uløya.

 Venturing over by boat to the Lyngen Alps east coast to visit the ice cave and the sheer towering rock walls that plunge into the ocean.
 Europe’s largest eagle the Havn Ørn is regularly seen hunting for fish.